 Transparent Mode DMA operation is the default DMA mode (as described in previous section) where an interrupt is generated whenever a DMA packet is transmitted.
-In the transparent mode, DMA packet size cannot be greater than USB MaxPktSize for the endpoint.
+In the transparent mode, DMA packet size cannot be greater than USB MaxPktSize and FIFO size for the endpoint.
 This means, for transmitting say 'n' USB packets, the DMA controller should be programmed with a queue of 'n' DMA packets.
+Transparent mode must be used whenever USB MaxPktSize for the endpoint is not a multiple of 64 bytes.